 }

-// Add a UIViewActionEscape with Debug.Log to _modalPageFirst
+// Add a UIViewActionEscape with Debug.Log to _pageFirst

-// Otherwise, this Action will register at the start, when modal is closed.
+// Otherwise, this Action would register at startup while the whole demo view is closed.

-To fix this issue, simply use AddChild function.
+To fix this issue, simply use the AddChild function — the sample already does this:

 Settings